cisagov/LME/README.md

 Whether you're upgrading from a previous version or deploying for the first time, LME offers a scalable, efficient solution for logging and endpoint security with a range of advanced features:

-- Enhanced Threat Detection and Response: Integrates Wazuh’s open-source tools and Elastic Fleet for improved detection accuracy and faster response times.
+- **Enhanced Threat Detection and Response**: Integrates Wazuh’s open-source tools and Elastic Fleet for improved detection accuracy and faster response times.
+We have also introduced ElastAlert into our stack to support to provide real-time alerting capabilities
-- Security by Design: Utilizes containerization and encryption to meet the highest security standards.
+- **Security by Design**: Utilizes containerization and encryption to meet the highest security standards.
-- Simplified Installation: Ansible scripts automate deployment for faster setup and easier maintenance.
+- **Simplified Installation**: Ansible scripts automate deployment for faster setup and easier maintenance.
-- Custom Data Visualization: Create personalized dashboards for tailored monitoring.
+- **Custom Data Visualization**: Create personalized dashboards for tailored monitoring.
-- Comprehensive Testing: Expanded unit testing and threat emulation ensure system stability and reliability.
+- **Comprehensive Testing**: Expanded unit testing and threat emulation ensure system stability and reliability.

 ## Updates: